jaroeira/flask-rest-api/readme.md

 ### ENV FILE

-Provide a .env file on the root level of the project if the following variables:
+Provide a .env file on the root level of the project with the following variables:

 #### Flask